mechanicles/set_as_primary/README.md

 ## Usage

-In your Rails application, you might have models like EmailAddress, PhoneNumber, Address, etc., which belong to the User/Person model.
+In your Rails application, you might have models like EmailAddress, PhoneNumber, Address, etc., which belong to the User/Person model or polymorphic model.
 There, you might need to set a primary email address, primary phone number, or default address for a user, and this gem helps you to do that.

+It also supports single model with no association's context.

 Examples: